dabit3/building-a-subgraph-workshop/README.md

 There are two ways to initialize a new subgraph:

-1 - From an example subgraph
+1 - From an example subgraph (example command, do not run)

 ```sh
 graph init --from-example <GITHUB_USERNAME>/<SUBGRAPH_NAME> [<DIRECTORY>]
 ```

-2 - From an existing smart contract
+2 - From an existing smart contract (example command, do not run)

 If you already have a smart contract deployed to Ethereum mainnet or one of the testnets, initializing a new subgraph from this contract is an easy way to get up and running.